Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Introduction

-Also the purpose of the current paper is to shed new light on the mysterious relation between ASMs and plane partitions.
-More specifically, it is known that, in perfect analogy, vertically symmetric $(2n+1) \times (2n+1)$ alternating sign matrices (VSASMs) are equinumerous with cyclically symmetric lozenge tilings of a hexagon with side lengths $2n+2,2n,2n+2,2n,2n+2,2n$ and with a central triangular hole of size $2$ that exhibit an additional axial symmetry, see \cite{MRR87,Kup94}.
+The purpose of the current paper also is to shed new light on the mysterious relation between ASMs and plane partitions.
+More specifically, it is known that, in perfect analogy to the result mentioned above, vertically symmetric $(2n+1) \times (2n+1)$ alternating sign matrices (VSASMs) are equinumerous with cyclically symmetric lozenge tilings of a hexagon with side lengths $2n+2,2n,2n+2,2n,2n+2,2n$ and with a central triangular hole of size $2$ that exhibit an additional axial symmetry, see \cite{MRR87,Kup94}, however, a conceptual explanation of this fact is still missing.
 Such lozenge tilings are illustrated in Figure~\ref{fig:ExampleRhombusTiling}.
-In the present paper, we provide $(n+3)$-parameter refinements (several of them) of the relation between VSASMs and certain families of non-intersecting lattice paths or plane partition objects (which can also be translated into lozenge tilings).
-Most of these results extend the relation between VSASMs and the lozenge tilings mentioned above.
+In the present paper, we provide several $(n+3)$-parameter refinements of the relation between VSASMs and certain families of nonintersecting lattice paths or plane partition objects.

+For one of these results (Theorem~\ref{interpret1}), we show that it extends the relation between VSASMs and the lozenge tilings mentioned above.
+Another of these results (Theorem~\ref{interpret4}) implies that the expansion of the generating function of VSASMs with respect to the $n+3$ parameters when specializing two of the parameters to $1$ into \emph{symplectic characters} can be written as a sum over \emph{totally symmetric self-complementary plane partitions} (Corollary~\ref{cor:expansion}).
+This result was conjectured independently by Florian Schreier-Aigner, and it is in perfect analogy to another very recent result on ordinary ASMs, which expresses the \emph{Schur function expansion} of their multivariate generating function as a sum over \emph{totally symmetric plane partitions}, see \cite{TSPP}.
+Further information on the origin and history of the enumeration of VSASMs and other symmetry classes of ASMs can be found in \cite{Rob91,Rob00,Kup02}, as well as in the overview provided in \cite{BehFisKon17}.